nishantvarma/pi/README.md

 ## Big Ideas

-* Shell gives access to everything.
+* Shell is powerful because it gives a language with *commands* as primitives.
+* It can do *anything* expressible in the language.
-* O(1) access with auto-completition.
+* O(1) access with auto-completition is good while typing.
+* GUI is just partial + auto-complete ahead of time.